 Finding A Good Vet.

-Good communication between owner and vet is an important aspect of dog owning.
 Finding a good vet and building a good rapport with your key to getting the most appropriate treatment.
 At Holidays4Dogs, we always contact our carer’s local vet to build initial communication.
 This is useful, should any of our carers need to take guest dogs for treatment during a stay.
 It is so important to be well informed about your dog’s health and your vet is the best person to collaborate with on this.

 Insurance.

-There are genuine periods in everyone’s lives where they find themselves financially embarrassed, with a sick pet on their hands.
-If you are concerned about the financial aspect of treatment always be upfront with your vet about this.
+There are genuine periods in everyone’s lives, where they find themselves financially embarrassed, with a sick pet on their hands.
+If you are concerned about the financial aspect of treatment, always be upfront with your vet about this.
 When finding a good vet, ask about payment options.

 Communication and rapport.

-Don’t be offended if your vet prefers to muzzle your dog.
-The vet will be able to examine your dog much more efficiently and thoroughly.
 Be honest about your dog’s condition.
 Always take your dog to the vet as soon as you notice anything untoward.
-If your dog has had a growth on his leg for weeks, or months, your vet will know if you tell him it’s only been there since yesterday morning.
+If your dog has had a growth on their leg for weeks, or months, your vet will know if you tell him it’s only been there since yesterday morning.

-That said, bear in mind that being the most expensive in town, does not mean you are getting the best quality of care.
+That said, bear in mind – being the most expensive in town, does not mean you are getting the best quality of care.
 Likewise, having state of the art equipment should not mean you have to pay through the nose for veterinary care.

 Finding a good vet is crucial when it comes to doing the best for your dog.
 Most people will go by recommendation and this is certainly a good way to begin your search.